JoJo0212/Final-Project-Part1/README.md

 2. **Global Meat Production Overview:**
    - Providing context for the scale of meat production globally.
-   - Data prepared to use: Historical data on global meat production trends, regional breakdown of meat production statistics.
+   - Data prepared to use: Historical data on global meat production, regional breakdown of meat production.

 3. **Global Meat Consumption Patterns:**
    - Exploring variations in dietary habits and their implications.